feenkcom/gtoolkit.com/pages/start.md

     <div class="row">
       <div class="col-lg-8">
         <h2>Pick a problem you care about</h2>
-        <p class="lead">Pick a problem you care about because the essence of Moldable Development is about adapting the environment to match the context.</p>
+        <p class="lead">Moldable Development is about adapting the environment to match the context.
+So, pick a problem you care about and work your way through it.</p>
         <h3>Watch these videos for inspiration:</h3>
       </div>
       <div class="col-lg-6 p-3">